axuwu/axuwu/README.md

 ### Hi there 👋
 ![IMGBANNER](https://i.imgur.com/zJUb0KI.png)

-I'm António from Portugal, and I'm finished a bachelor's in Computer Sciences.
+I'm António from Portugal, and I finished a bachelor's in Computer Sciences.
 I really enjoy learning languages and frameworks.
 ----
 #### Skills and Experience
 - 🐍Python